 Our system is one of the many drinking water systems in New York State that provides drinking water with a controlled, low level of fluoride for consumer dental health protection.
 According to the United States Centers for Disease Control, fluoride is very effective in preventing cavities when present in drinking water at a properly controlled level.
-To ensure that the fluoride supplement in your water provides optimal dental protection, the Village of Delhi monitors fluoride levels on a daily basis to make sure fluoride is maintained at the recommended level.
-In late May of 2015, the Village received notice from NYSDOH that the recommended optimal concentration was lowered to 0.7 mg/l.
-No operating range was suggested.
+To ensure that the fluoride supplement in your water provides optimal dental protection, the Village of Delhi monitors fluoride levels on a daily basis to make sure fluoride is maintained at the recommended level 95% of the time.
+The NYSDOH that the recommended optimal concentration of 0.7 mg/l fluoride.
 The monthly average of Fluoride was within 0.1 mg/L of the 0.7 mg/L target, with a maximum daily high of 0.9 mg/L and a minimum of 0.6 mg/L. None of the monitoring results showed fluoride at levels that approach the 2.2 mg/L MCL for fluoride.
-Our average fluoride level for 2021 was 0.77 mg/l
+Our average fluoride level for 2024 was 0.680 mg/l